Aelysya/Autoscaler-plugin/README.md

 - Download the latest release from the repository.
 - Unzip the archive.
 - Replace the `Autoscaler.psdkplug` file located in your `scripts` folder with the one you downloaded.
-- Go back to your project's root folder and run the `cmd.bat` executable, a terminal should open up.
+- Go back to your project's root folder and run the `cmd.bat` executable.
 - Enter the command `psdk --util=plugin load` to update the plugin.

 ## Configuration

 Now that the plugin is installed, you'll need to configure it, and there's a lot to talk about.
-The configuration file you are looking for is named `autoscaler_config.json` and is located in the `Data/configs` folder of your project.
+The configuration file is named `autoscaler_config.json` and is located in the `Data/configs` folder of your project.

 There are 13 switches and 4 variables brought with this plugin, they are mapped to default values when you install the plugin for the first time.
 Since these numbers may conflict with some of your own, feel free to re-map them all to free spaces.
 To do that, you just have to change the number associated with them in the configuration file.

 ### Global activation

 The `globalActivationSwitch` switch is pretty straightforward, activating it makes the plugin able to scale the levels of the encounters.
 This is the master switch, when it's **OFF**, the plugin is **OFF**.
-The real use of this will most likely be to turn it **OFF** when you want to deactivate everything momentarily for an encounter to not be scaled, that way you don't have to modify anything else.
+The main use of this switch will be to turn it **OFF** when you want to deactivate everything momentarily for an encounter to not be scaled, that way you don't have to modify anything else.

 ### Context-dependant activation